dogrdon/dogrdon.github.io/_drafts/suggested_content.markdown

 [Examples]

-But these are all observations from the outside.
-How does it actually work?
-Well, it's unclear.
-And I think I will defer to not being able to get too far into that in this first pass.
-Future work might take a pass at it's inner workings.
-Reverse engineering it from the output.
-But for now I think we just want to say that it's interesting and get on with it.
+The headlines are also pretty good:

+[Examples]

 ### Why it's interesting

 It's interesting because it's everywhere.
 It's interesting because it's engineered to be interesting.
-It's interesting because it's so extremely lowbrow, and it facinates in that anyone would click on these links at all (anyone who has ever done so should have learned their lesson).
+It's interesting because it's so extremely lowbrow, trashy, and it's baffling that anyone would click on these links at all.
 Why would this type of garbage be so ubiquitous if it didn't work?
 Proof that people actually do click on this content is evident in the simple fact that these content seem to be proliferating rapidly and anywhere that a content provider can't seem to advertise or build a subscription base otherwise.

 It is also potentially has a role to play in the recent phenomena of "fake news", which has had consequences far outside of its expectation simply to serve as a spot light for sponsored content on the web.